-The nearest railway station is Dakhineswar and from Sealdah, train runs regularly.
-A beautiful skywalk connects the temple from the station for the ease movement of pilgrims and to avoid the congestion of the road.
+The nearest railway station is Dakshineswar and from Sealdah, train runs regularly.
+A beautiful sky walk connects the temple from the station for the ease movement of pilgrims and to avoid the congestion of the road.
 The temple is well connected with bus routes also.
-Metro is going to start in few days.
+Metro rail facilities is also available.

 Temple remains open throughout the year.

 From October to March: 6:00 a.m. to 12.30 p.m. and 3:00 p.m. to 8:30 pm.

 From April to September: 6 a.m. to 12.30 p.m. and 3:30 p.m. to 9:00 pm.

 Belur Math – It is another significant place of Kolkata.
 It is headquarter of Ramkrishna Math and Mission.
 From Dakhineswar temple, regular ferry services are available to Belur Math.
 The temple is sprawling over 40 acre of land andis emblem of peace and purity.

 Adyapith- It is a temple of Adya Maa and is nearly walking distance from Dakshineswar temple.